Different Tools, Same Problem

 CanadaFull ban (2023)Provincial taxes25% cut (2024)LMIA requiredFederal housing fund

-AustraliaNew builds only + 7-8% surchargeForeign investment reviewRecord high (counterexample)TSS visa reformsState-level fast-track
+AustraliaNew builds only + 7-8% surchargeForeign investment reviewRecord high (counterexample)TSS visa reformsNational Housing Accord

-JapanNo restrictionsNo restrictionsSelective expansionSpecified Skilled Worker visaNational zoning (12 zones), 2-month permits
+JapanNo restrictionsNo restrictionsSelective expansionSkills-based visaNational 12-zone system, 2-month permits

 SwitzerlandLex Koller (1983) - cantonal quotasCantonal restrictionsQuota systemLabor market testingCantonal planning